borkovec-cas/eeg/README.md

 FILE OVERVIEW
 ----------------------

-- File list:
 - hello_world.py: Example code in Python 3.0.
 - LICENSE: Example license file
 - .zenodo.json: Configuration file for Zenodo-GitHub integration, which ensures that Zenodo records produced automatically with every release of this repository have correct metadata automatically filled in.
 - README.md: This file.

 ----------------------
 ORIGIN AND METHODOLOGY